goldentroll/learn-css/project-css-c1-box-model/README.md

-# Project CSS B1 Visual Rules
+# Project CSS C1 Box Model

 To code this project you need to know: